This post may contain affiliate links.

 Shop Now

-First and foremost, the Kovea Spider can be used with different pots of all shapes and sizes, making it convenient for group camping as well as solo backpacking trips.
+First and foremost, the Kovea Spider can be used with different pots of all shapes and sizes, making it convenient for group camping and solo backpacking trips.
 The stove has an integrated locking pot stand, set very low to the ground, which provides excellent stability for tall skinny pots and squat wide ones.
 I’ve cooked everything from multi-person meals to one-pot ramen dinners using this stove and if you only want to buy one canister stove for car camping and backpacking, it’s a best buy.

 It is safe to use a wind screen with the Kovea Spider Remote Canister Stove because the burner s physically separate from the canister, preventing it from overheating or exploding.